phaserjs/phaser/README.md

 * Groups now have an 'alive' property, which can be useful when iterating through child groups with functions like forEachAlive.
 * Added a new Project Template "Full Screen Mobile" which you can find in the resources folder.
 Contains html / css / layout needed for a deployed Phaser game.
 * Body.speed - the current speed of the body.
+* Body.angle - the current angle the Body is facing based on its velocity.
+This is not the same as the Sprite angle that may own the body.
 * Body.friction - This now replaces Body.drag and provides for a much smoother friction experience.
 * Body.minBounceVelocity - If a Body has bounce set, this threshold controls if it should rebound or not.
 Use it to stop 'jittering' on bounds/tiles with super-low velocities.
 * QuadTree.populate - you can pass it a Group and it'll automatically insert all of the children ready for inspection.
 * Input.setMoveCallback allows you to set a callback that will be fired each time the activePointer receives a DOM move event.
 * Math.distancePow(x1,y1,x2,y2,power) returns the distance between two coordinates at the given power.
 * Physics.collideArray(obj, array) for when you want to collide an object against a number of sprites that aren't all in the same Group.
+* Physics.overlapArray(obj, array) for when you want to overlap test an object against a number of sprites that aren't all in the same Group.
 * Math.reverseAngle - reverses an angle (in radians).
 * Math.normalizeAngle - normalises an angle, now in radians only.
 * Math.normalizeLatitude - Normalizes a latitude to the [-90,90] range.